MattLuu01/First-CRUD/README.md

 # First-CRUD
-My first CRUD (Create, Read, Update, Delete) Application
+My first CRUD (Create, Read, Update, Delete) Application that tracks books

 -Used Java and JavaFX with Netbeans to develop along with help from internet resources